-Democratic access tours sponsored by a Member of Parliament (MP) or a Member of the House of Lords are available to UK residents, free of charge.
+Democratic access guided tours sponsored by a Member of Parliament (MP) or a Member of the House of Lords are available to UK residents only, free of charge.

 What does the tour cover?

-An expert guide will accompany you on this 75 minute tour that describes how the business and traditions of both Houses contribute to the day to day workings of the UK Parliament.
+A knowledgeable guide will accompany you on this 75 minute tour that describes how the business and traditions of both Houses contribute to the day to day workings of the UK Parliament.
 Some of the history of the Palace of Westminster is also highlighted.

 When the Houses are sitting, the full tour route may not always be available and can be subject to last minute changes or cancellation due to parliamentary business.